karljakoblarsson/karljakoblarsson.github.io/cv.md

 My tasks included administrating and hosting a Control Change Board, working with RoHS2 certification of the cellular base stations and general information management.

-### ICA Nära Grundsund

-I worked at the local grocery store during the summer holidays.

 Education